 It would be an understatement to suggest that Rolex is obsessive about quality control.
 A predominant theme in the manufacture is that things are checked, re-checked, and then checked again.
 It feels as though their goal is to ensure that if a Rolex watch fails, it does so before it leaves the factory.
 Large teams of watchmakers and assembly people work on every single movement that Rolex produces.
 This is before and after their movements are sent to COSC for chronometer certification.
 And on top of that, Rolex re-tests their movements for accuracy after they are cased for several days while simulating wear before they are sent out to retailers.

-4. An In-House Foundry Makes All Their Gold
+4. An In-House Foundry Makes All The Gold For Rolex Watches

 Rolex makes their own gold.
 While they have a small handful of suppliers that send them steel (Rolex still works the steel in-house to make all the parts), all the gold and platinum is made in-house.
 24k gold comes into Rolex and it is turned into 18k yellow, white, or Rolex's Everose gold (their non-fading version of 18k rose gold).